jammerware/xcom2architectclass/README.md

 *Call Lightning* - Your spires gain *Call Lightning*, an ability that deals heavy damage to enemies in a line between the source and a target spire.

 *Commence Run* - This turn, you gain extra mobility, and your detection radius is reduced by 30%.
 At the end of the turn, you return to the tile on which you began, and a spire appears on the one you ended.
 Insanely long cooldown.

+*Impetus Module* - When you start your turn adjacent to a spire, you gain *Impetus*.
+Impetus grants additional mobility for a turn, and enemy you pass while under its effect is knocked back and dealt minor damage.

+*Kinetic Rigging* - Your spires each gain one charge of *Kinetic Blast*, an ability that knocks back enemies in a cone-shaped area of effect.

 *Recall* - Teleport to a space adjacent to a spire.
 Long cooldown.